Saturday, May 4, 2024

 "Unfortunately, the proper role of baptism in conversion has been lost to most of the Christian world since the early 400s."

-In short: Full-immersion water baptism is a vital part of God's plan of salvation; it is, in fact, the point at which we (1) participate in Christ's death, burial, and resurrection; (2) receive the promised Holy Spirit who indwells us; and, (3) receive the forgiveness of our sins.
+In short: Baptism is not just an outward sign of anything.
+Full-immersion water baptism is a vital part of God's plan of salvation; it is, in fact, the point at which we (1) participate in Christ's death, burial, and resurrection; (2) receive the promised Holy Spirit who indwells us (which is very different from an outpouring of the Spirit); and, (3) receive the forgiveness of our sins.
+Needless to say, one must be mature enough to understand the basic truths of the Gospel and the commitment being made.

 And that's just the beginning!
-I personally found the book, Born of Water, incredibly helpful in understanding baptism.
+I personally found the book, Born of Water, a simple yet incredibly helpful tool in understanding baptism.

 Here are some more resources for those who want to go even deeper: